mbainrot/radio_operator_assistant/README.md

 radio_operators_assistant
 =========================

+WARNING: master branch on this repo is a DEVELOPMENT branch, things here are more than likely broken.
+For not so broken things, please checkout the STABLE branch, tyvm

 Simple tool to assist a radio operator in operating in a paperless environment.
 Uses perl and curses

 One of the major goals is to provide a reliable means of recording information in a way that enables ease of data input